Amazon Prime Video New Zealand: price, features and content compared

 The fact that Amazon Prime Video has been active in some international markets for years before its global launch means that there’s a solid line-up of devices you can use to access the service.
 In addition to the standard web browser, there are dedicated apps for iOS and Android smartphones and tablets.
 For iOS you’ll need to be running iOS 7 or above, while Android users will need Android 4.0 or above.

-Being that Amazon also plays in the hardware space, it’s not surprising to learn that its range of Amazon Fire tablets also support Prime Video streaming.
+Since Amazon also plays in the hardware space, it’s not surprising to learn that its range of Amazon Fire tablets also support Prime Video streaming.
 You can also stream through the PlayStation 3, PlayStation 4 and Xbox One.
 You can also access the service via popular LG, Sony and Samsung Smart TVs if you own them.

 Don’t have a smart TV?
 No problem.
 The Prime Video app is available on the Fire TV stick, Android TV by Sony, PlayStation 3, PlayStation 4, Xbox One and Apple TV.